tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 2. The gateway uses ALPN token "ODoH" in the TLS handshake to indicate to the relay that it is a target and not a client.

 3. The relay using the ALPN token "ODoH" would identify that the client is a gateway and sends the CertificateRequest message to indicate that the certificate-based client authentication is required.
-The gateway sends the client certificiate which will be validated by the relay.
+The gateway sends the client certificiate which will be verified by the relay based on PKIX validation {{!RFC5280}}.
+The subjectAltName extension of type dNSName in the client certificate will be used to record the identity of the gateway.

 4. If the certificate validation is successful, role-reversal is triggered for the gateway to act as a server and the relay to act as client.

-5. If any client desires to use the target, the relay will use the prior-established secure connection to forward the encapsulated requests from clients to the target and forwards the encapsulated responses from the target to clients.
+5. If any client desires to use the gateway, the relay will use the prior-established secure connection to forward the encapsulated requests from clients to the gateway and forwards the encapsulated responses from the gateway to clients.

 ## TCP Hearbeat Mechanism